snel-repo/ComputationThruDynamicsBenchmark/README.md

 # Computation-Through-Dynamics Benchmark

 ## Overview
-This git repo contains code that will allow users to perform four basic steps:
+This git repo contains code that will allow users to perform four phases:
 1. Train task-trained models on a range of tasks with different complexities
 2. Simulate synthetic neural spiking from those task-trained networks
 3. Train data-trained models on the synthetic spiking activity
 4. Compare the dynamics of the task-trained and data-trained networks with a variety of quantifications of dynamical accuracy

 ## Installation
 We recommend using Conda to run this code.
-Unfortunately, Ray support for Windows is spotty, so I recommend Linux.
+Unfortunately, Ray support for Windows is spotty, so I recommend Linux (or Windows Subsystem for Linux).
 To create an environment and install the dependencies of the project, run the following commands:

 ```